 Early conceptual frameworks for computation in brains focused primarily on the properties of single neurons and their response to external stimuli.
 In light of modern developments, it is clear that brains are dynamical systems and cortical networks in particular are highly recurrent, with significant interactions between neighboring neurons\cite{rajan_dynamics}.
 As outlined in this article, the existence of cortical traveling waves leads to a new dynamic paradigm in neural computation that accounts for both the spatial organization of classical selectivity and prominently structured spatiotemporal dynamics.

-Our proposed spacetime perspective on neural dynamics is a first step that uniquely brings together these previously disparate ideas.
-From the viewpoints of mathematics, physics, and modern machine learning, spacetime representations have a direct connection with the symmetries that inherently define our world.
-From the perspective of neuroscience, the structured spatial organization of selectivity may effectively represent these spacetime symmetries in a computationally useful way that is complimentary to the traditional conceptual framework.
+Our proposed spatiotemporal perspective on neural dynamics is a first step that uniquely brings together previously disparate ideas.
+From the viewpoints of mathematics, physics, and modern machine learning, spatiotemporal dynamics have a direct connection with the symmetries that inherently define our world.
+From the perspective of neuroscience, the structured spatial organization of selectivity may effectively represent these flow symmetries in a computationally useful way that is complementary to existing conceptual frameworks.

 As we have alluded to and argued for throughout this article, several predictions for neuroscience follow from this framework: \begin{itemize} \item It should be possible to correlate stimulus flows with latent flows.
 The primary complication with testing this hypothesis is the overwhelming number of potential confounding internal `flows' that may be propagating simultaneously, reducing measurable signal.
 However, with proper controls and improved high resolution recording technology, such confounding factors are likely possible to eliminate. \item Beyond stimulus flows, spatiotemporal dynamics should be measured to be in some way `yoked' to self-motion.
 It is known that motor signals are present throughout the cortex -- our framework suggests that we should be able to decode motion from the way neural activity \emph{transforms over time}, rather than simply its instantaneous presence.
 In other words, motion signals should serve to dynamically transform neural representations in a general manner rather than simply superimposing on top of them. \item It should be possible to observe `memory' as spatial waveforms of neural activity regardless of its cortical location (it should be translation invariant over the surface of the cortex).
 A decoder trained at one cortical location could be used at another location in the brain, instantiating a structured transformation operator between them.
 Evidence for this phenomenon was reported as early as 1934 by Adrian and Matthews\cite{adrian1934}, and by many others since then; however, without functional motivation, these reports have been ignored.
 We now have the computational tools and methods for analyzing spatiotemporal recordings to validate these ideas. \item Finally, we should see a greater relationship between cortical organization of selectivity and spatiotemporal dynamics.
 There is emerging computational evidence that supports this \cite{Davis2024}, and more controlled developmental studies may solidify the role of spatiotemporal dynamics on structured selectivity in this regard. \end{itemize}